 Solar-powered batteries are reliable and safe.

 The structure of these newer batteries, particularly the vanadium flow options, eliminates risks associated with lead-based or lithium-ion batteries.
 Lithium is performing badly in charging and discharging at below freezing.
 Our batteries have a built-in system to keep temperatures within an ideal range.
-But lithium ion is required to be installed in a temperature controlled environment.
+But lithium ions are required to be installed in a temperature controlled environment.

 Batteries can lose the ability to charge and recharge, requiring a new battery or additional batteries to get needed capacity.
 But battery storage capabilities have improved, with new developments helping batteries deliver up to 100% of their capacity over time.
 Lithium batteries still suffer from fast decay and loss in capacity over time (e.g., your mobile phone).
 The good news is that vanadium flow, a type of rechargeable flow battery, does not decay.